 mvn) easily from your terminal.

-Make sure you’re in the liferay-faces directory and, then, build the source with Maven by executing the following command:
+Make sure you’re in your Liferay Faces project directory and, then, build the source with Maven by executing the following command:

 mvn clean package

 Maven builds the Liferay Faces artifacts contained in that project.
 For example, running